khalidx/runbook/README.md

 - commands can be overloaded
 - command suggestions are returned if input doesn't match a command
 - commands are checked for uniqueness (name + arity + args)
+- commands written in `bash` can call other commands
+- commands can be referenced from external files, rather than embedded
+- serve all discovered documentation and commands with `runbook serve`
+- debug logs are written to `~/.runbook/logs/`

 ## contributing